RyanAdalbert/s3parq/docs/helpers/postgres_toggle.md

 ### How do I use it?
 postgres_toggle has two functions, `postgres()` and `cmock()`.
 The former sets `FORCE_POSTGRES` to true, and the latter sets `FORCE_POSTGRES` to false.
 Neither take any arguments.
 In the event that `FORCE_POSTGRES` is already set to the value of the method, the config file remains unchanged and the module will log that it is already set to True or False.

+postgres_toggle can also be called from main to quickly switch values.
+It takes exactly one flag, `-p` or `-m`, to specify using postgres or the mocker.